xetram/xetram.github.io/content/dyugangotri/norms.md

 ## Terrace and balconeys
 - We do rainwater harvesting.
 So no litter or pollution on the roof.
 - No fireworks there - rockets launched from bottles are ok.
-- Please don’t put a clothes line facing neighbor Nadaf's balconey - he objects on aesthetic grounds.
-Drying rack should be fine.
 - First floor stair lights are opposite to neighbor Nadaf’s bedroom, and he objects to it being left on after 10PM.
 So, please take care.

+### Cloth drying
+- Terrace
+  - There are plentiful cloth-lines provided on terrace - you are welcome to use them.
+Please remember the 4+ monsoon rain months, though.
+  - Please don't tie clotheslines diagonally in front of our terrace room door etc..
+Use the lines provided or get a drying rack.
+- 1st floor
+  - Drying rack is very useful during monsoon, when terrace is not suitable.
+Otherwise, you can have an unobtrusive clothesline in the balcony facing the road.
+  - Please don’t put a clothes line facing neighbor Nadaf's balconey - he objects on aesthetic grounds.

 ## Walls
 - Please ask for prior written permission and guidance if drilling big holes for AC or chimney.